-Tallow and ghee can both be used in cooking and grilling as an oil or fat substitute.
+Tallow and ghee can be used in cooking and grilling as an oil or fat substitute.

-We’ve consulted our cooking and grilling masters to give you the best breakdown of the differences between the two.
+We’ve consulted our cooking and grilling masters to give you the best breakdown of the differences between tallow vs ghee.

 - Tallow is rendered animal fat, usually from cows or sheep.